Bernard Hopkins: Hopkins vs. Dawson I & II

 Hopkins told the world of boxing that his next fight was going to be against former champion Chad Dawson.
 They fought on October 15, 2011.
 Hopkins lost via TKO for being unable to continue after injuring his shoulder when Dawson threw him off of his back.

 After an investigation by the WBC following a protest filed by Oscar De La Hoya, the WBC ruled that Dawson intentionally fouled Hopkins and returned the belt to Hopkins.
 The Ring magazine also decided to continue to recognize Hopkins as their champion pending the California State Athletic Commission's ruling on a protest filed on behalf of Hopkins.
 Also on December 13, California State Athletic Commission (CSAC) has ruled that the decision will be overturned to a no-contest upon official review and the testimony of referee of the bout, Pat Russell.

 A rematch with Dawson was set for April 28, 2012.
-Hopkins lost the bout via majority decision.
-Hopkins would not fight again in 2012, making it the first calendar year since 1989 that he did not win a fight.
+Hopkins lost the bout via majority decision, and did not fight again in 2012, making it the first calendar year since 1989 that he did not win a fight.

 Hopkins vs. Cloud

-Hopkins would make his return to the ring on March 9, 2013, at the Barclays Center in Brooklyn, against IBF Light Heavyweight Champion and Ring No. 2 ranked Light Heavyweight, Tavoris Cloud.
+Hopkins made his return to the ring on March 9, 2013, at the Barclays Center in Brooklyn, against IBF Light Heavyweight Champion and Ring No. 2 ranked Light Heavyweight, Tavoris Cloud.
 Hopkins broke his own record becoming the oldest man in the history of the sport to win a major world boxing title, by defeating Cloud by unanimous decision.